Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 Dinner — Hotel Oberland

-For dinner, it’s time to indulge in a Swiss classic — you can’t leave Switzerland without trying some of their world-famous chocolate and cheese fondue!
-Hotel Oberland is the perfect place to order the latter for dinner.
-Situated alongside Auf der Fuhren (the main road running through Lauterbrunnen) dining outside on the patio will give you the perfect view of the valley — with some people watching served up on the side!
+Indulge in a Swiss classic for dinner—you can’t leave Switzerland without trying their world-famous chocolate and cheese fondue!
+Hotel Oberland is the perfect place to order the latter.
+Situated alongside Auf der Fuhren—the main road running through Lauterbrunnen—dining on the patio provides a perfect view of the valley with people watching on the side!

-The steaming pot of warmly, bubbly cheese fondue will be served with a side of bread cubes and potatoes, which we paired with classic spaghetti and a bottle of red wine.
-Exhaustion from our long day of travel may have fueled our reaction to this food, but we were blown away by not only the fondue, but also by the spaghetti?
-On top of that, the waitstaff was incredibly kind and acquiescent to all of our requests, including storing our luggage, moving up our reservation time, and letting us pick our preferred table location outside.
+The steaming pot of warm, bubbly cheese fondue is served with bread cubes and potatoes, which I paired with classic spaghetti and red wine.
+Exhaustion from a long travel day may have fueled this reaction, but I was blown away by not only the fondue, but also by the spaghetti?
+On top of that, the waitstaff was incredibly kind and acquiescent to all my requests, storing my luggage, moving up my reservation time, and letting me pick my preferred table outside.

 Pro Tip: